Gremagol/EneCMDList/index.md

 #Shinoa Documentation
 This is the ShinoaBot.
-It's basically a clone of the NadekoBot.
+She's basically a clone of the NadekoBot.

+But Shinoa has everything enabled.
+Even music! :o

+Thanks to [Kwoth](https://github.com/Kwoth/NadekoBot) for making this awesome bot!

 **Notice:** These QR-Codes can be scanned with a phone.